Reduced energies for thin ferromagnetic films with perpendicular anisotropy: Introduction and motivation

 \subsection{Acknowledgments.}

 {\sc G.DiF.} acknowledges support from the Austrian Science Fund (FWF) through the project {\emph{Analysis and Modeling of Magnetic Skyrmions}} (grant P34609).
-The work of {\sc C.B.M.} was supported, in part, by NSF via grant DMS-1908709. {\sc V.V.S.} acknowledges support by Leverhulme grant RPG-2018-438. {\sc G.DiF.} and {\sc C.B.M.} thank the Hausdorff Research Institute for Mathematics in Bonn for its hospitality during the Trimester Program \emph{Mathematics for Complex Materials} funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany Excellence Strategy – EXC-2047/1 – 390685813. {\sc G.DiF.} also thanks TU Wien and MedUni Wien for their support and hospitality.
+The work of {\sc C.B.M.} was supported, in part, by NSF via grant DMS-1908709. {\sc V.V.S.} acknowledges support by Leverhulme grant RPG-2018-438. {This study also received funding from the European Union – Next Generation EU – PRIN 2022 PNRR Project P2022WJW9H. {\sc C.B.M.} is a member of INdAM/GNAMPA and acknowledges the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001. {\sc G.DiF.} and {\sc C.B.M.} thank the Hausdorff Research Institute for Mathematics in Bonn for its hospitality during the Trimester Program \emph{Mathematics for Complex Materials} funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany Excellence Strategy – EXC-2047/1 – 390685813. {\sc G.DiF.} also thanks TU Wien and MedUni Wien for their support and hospitality.
 Finally, {\sc G.DiF.} and {\sc V.V.S.} would like to thank the Max Planck Institute for Mathematics in the Sciences in Leipzig for support and hospitality.